 If working with a non-Liberal Studies affiliated faculty project advisor, it is typically recommended they work with the instructor's home department and run the independent study under that particular rubric.
-For example, if working with an Ecology instructor, a BIOE 292/ 492: Independent Study processed through the Ecology Department may be more appropriate.
+For example, if working with an Ecology instructor, a BIOE 292/ 492: Independent Study processed through the Ecology Department is likely more appropriate.

 4.)
 Reporting any problems or issues to the faculty project advisor in a timely manner

 5.)
 Providing timely reviews of the students performance as agreed upon by all parties, including touching base with the faculty project advisor towards the end of the semester on how the student did in areas of work outlined, to aid the project advisor in the assignment of a final grade

 Determining the number of credits